Native to (or naturalized in) Oregon:

 - Hardy to USDA Zone (4)5 Native from Nova Scotia to Florida and west to Missouri, Mississippi, and Texas.

 - glabra: without hairs, glabrous

-- There are many cultivars, over 20, but few are found in western North America.
-Two cultivars that area available are:
+There are many cultivars, over 20, but few are found in western North America, available cultivars include: